 Plagiarism is a form of cheating that involves claiming another’s ideas or writing as one’s own without proper acknowledgement.
 The term applies equally to an entire assignment, or any part of it.
-Submitting assignments done by others, including assignments downloaded from the web without references will be seen as a form of dishonesty.
+Submitting assignments done by others, including assignments downloaded from the web without references will be seen as a form of academic dishonesty.

 Consequences for Cheating and Plagiarism

 Confirmed incidences of cheating and plagiarism will be recorded in the student’s discipline file.
 Additional information on plagiarism is included under “Responsible Use of the Internet”.

 Possible consequences for first occurrence of cheating or plagiarism include

 receiving a zero for the assignment or test.